Giovanni Chronicle III: The Sun has set (1998)

 This series is pretty grating.
 Every new entry in the Giovanni Chronicle is longer then the preceding one and increasingly bloated.
-The frustration is compounded because for all its faults, the adventures do not repeat their mistakes, they merely replace them with other, entirely novel crippling defects.
+The frustration is compounded because for all their faults, the adventures do not repeat their mistakes, instead replacing them with other, entirely novel even more crippling defects.
 Giovanni Chronicle III has two parts and is a staggering 157 pages of flowery tripe.
 In essence each part is a standalone adventure and could very well have been published separately, but I am guessing at this point even White Wolf had decided not to push their luck and just figured condensing all the awfulness into a single book would trick more people into buying it, reading it and then never running it.

 Fuck me let’s get it over with.
-The Sun has Set is overal terribly organized, eschewing the use of the very helpful Act structure of the first book into a seemingly endless crawl that would be hard to absorb even if the subject matter were not so overwritten.
-The issue is compounded by the introduction of a possible allegiance switch in the second part, which means that the adventure must now be functional for both Sabbat and Camarilla characters, ensuring long as fucking paragraphs where square pegs are thrust into round holes in quasi-erotic fashion throughout the adventure.
+The Sun has Set is overall terribly organized, eschewing the use of the very helpful Act structure of the first book into a seemingly endless crawl that would be hard to absorb even if the subject matter were not so overwritten.
+The issue is compounded by the introduction of a possible allegiance switch in the second part, meaning the adventure must now be functional for both Sabbat and Camarilla characters and thereby ensuring long as fuck paragraphs where square pegs are thrust into round holes in quasi-erotic fashion throughout the adventure.
 Once again, the use of an overview of each Book, along with a timetable and a sequential procession of events was absolutely essential here, and its absence is an egregious loss.

 Book I – London Ghost Story

 It is the Year 1848 and shit has happened in the meantime.
 Our characters from the previous two encounters have flourished to become powerful Elders (and thus receive 45 freebee points to boost their abilities to awe-inspiring levels) that are by now unused to doing their own groceries.